-Approved for use through 11/30/2020.
-OMB 0651-0 ademark Office; U.S. DEPARTMENT OF COMME Under the Paperwork Reduction Act of 1995, no persons a re required to respond to a collection of info PETITION FOR EXPRESS ABANDONMENT TO AVOID Application Number PUBLICATION UNDER 37 CFR 1.138(c) Filing Date ile the petition electronically using EFS-Web First Named Inventor or Mail the petition to: Iail Stop Express Abandonment Art Unit Commissioner for Patents P.O.
-Box 1450, Alexandria, VA 22313-1450 Examiner Name Attorney Docket Number tition for Express Abandonment to Avoi I hereby petition to expressly abandon th Petition Fee - must be filed with petition n to avoid delays in recognizing g the petition. a The Director is hereby authoriz Deposit Account No nder 37 CFR 1.17(h) to b.
-Check in the amount of \$ is enclosed. c.
-Payment by credit card (Form I d acts on the paper.
-See the Manual of Patent Examin he application unless a petition under 37 CFR 1.138( oid publication (e.g., more than four (4) weeks prior to c) is recognized and acted on by the F TO REQUEST A REFUND OF (IF ELIGIBLE), PLEASE ALSO IN (IF ELIGIBLE), PLEASE ALSO IN (IF ELIGIBLE), PLEASE ALSO IN (IF ELIGIBLE), PLEASE ALSO IN A/24B WITH THIS FORM.
-(IF ELIGIBLE), PLEASE ALSO IN I am the: applicant. attorney or agent of reco rd.
-Attorney or agent registration inder 37 CFR 1.34, who is aut A/24B WITH THIS FORM.
-(IF ELIGIBLE), PLEASE ALSO IN I am the: applicant. attorney or agent of reco attorney or agent acting u because the application i rd.
-Attorney or agent registration inder 37 CFR 1.34, who is aut A/24B WITH THIS FORM.
-(IF ELIGIBLE), PLEASE ALSO IN I am the: applicant. attorney or agent of reco attorney or agent acting u because the application i Attorney or agent registr NCLUDE FORM PTO/AIA rd.
-Attorney or agent registration under 37 CFR 1.34, who is aut is expressly abandoned in favo ration number is A/24B WITH THIS FORM.
-(IF ELIGIBLE), PLEASE ALSO IN I am the: applicant. attorney or agent of reco attorney or agent acting u because the application i Attorney or agent registr Signature rd.
-Attorney or agent registration inder 37 CFR 1.34, who is aut is expressly abandoned in favo ration number is re FR 1.33.
-See 37 CFR 1.4(d) for signe A/24B WITH THIS FORM.
+Onder the 1 aperitoric reduction 7 tet of 1000, no persons are required to respond to a con ection of information unless it displays a valid OMB control number.
+PETITION FOR EXPRESS Application Number ABANDONMENT TO AVOID PUBLICATION UNDER 37 CFR 1.138(c) Filing Date First Named Inventor File the petition electronically using USPTO's patent electronic filing system (Patent Center or EFS-Web) Art Unit Or Mail the petition to: Mail Stop Express Abandonment Examiner Name Commissioner for Patents P.O.
+Box 1450, Alexandria, VA 22313-1450 Attorney Docket Number Petition for Express Abandonment to Avoid Publication under 37 CFR 1.138(c) I hereby petition to expressly abandon t Petition Fee - must be filed with petition to avoid delays in recognizing the petition.
+The Director is hereby authorized to charge the petition fee under 37 CFR 1.17(h) to Deposit Account No b.
+Check in the amount of \$is enclosed. c.
+Payment by credit card (Form PTO-2038 is enclosed). d.
+Payment by USPTO's patent e lectronic filing system (Patent Center or EFS-Web). and acts on the paper.
+See the Manual of Patent Examining Procedure (MPEP), section 711.01.
+In addition, the paper will not stop publication of the application unless a petition under 37 CFR 1.138(c) is recognized and acted on by the Pre-Grant Publication Division in sufficient time to avoid publication (e.g., more than four (4) weeks prior to the projected publication date).
+TO REQUEST A REFUND OF SEARCH FEE AND EXCESS CLAIMS FEE (IF ELIGIBLE), PLEASE ALSO INCLUDE FORM PTO/AIA/24B WITH THIS FORM.
+I am the: applicant. attorney or agent of reco rd.
+Attorney or agent re gistration number is attorney or agent acting under 37 CFR 1.34, who is authorized under 37 CFR 1.138(b) because the application is expressly abandoned in favor of a continuing application.
+Attorney or agent registration number is Signature Date Typed or printed nam e Telephone Number Note: This form must be signed in accordance with 37 CFR 1.33.
+See 37 CFR 1.4(d) for signature requirements and certifications.
+Submit multiple forms if more than one signature is required, see below.
+Total offorms are submitted.